Skip to main content

 Cycling routes

-We have graded the cycling routes in Les 2 Alpes on our routes page from Beginner to Advanced but as you will see there may well be none here that are ideal for beginners.
+We have graded the cycling routes in Les 2 Alpes on our routes page from beginner to advanced but as you will see there may well be none here that are ideal for beginners.
 Although the routes are sometimes short they are often quite steep and in some cases the longer rides are flatter and easier.
 We have added estimated times for the completion of these routes but this will vary from person to person depending on fitness and skill level.

 Remember to plan your route thoroughly if it is your first time on the road and start slow, you are going to need to save those legs before the end.